 Let them come to you first

 Don’t chase after them.
 If you have had a fight or disagreement, don’t constantly call or text them.
+Don’t text them and they will text you.
 Your partner will probably need time to gather their thoughts before they’re ready to talk to you.

 Let them come to you first.
 After some time, they’ll cool off and it’ll be easier for both of you to talk and solve your issues peacefully.